What is a ventral hernia?

 How can I prevent another ventral hernia?

 Weight loss may help prevent a ventral hernia if you are overweight or obese.
-Ask your caregiver for a diet plan that is right for you.
+Ask your healthcare provider for a diet plan that is right for you.
 Try not to strain when you cough or have a bowel movement.
 After surgery, do the following to prevent another hernia:

-- Do not lift heavy objects until your caregiver says it is okay.
+- Do not lift heavy objects until your healthcare provider says it is okay.

 - You may need to wear a support belt or girdle.
-Ask your caregiver for more information about support clothing.
+Ask your healthcare provider for more information about support clothing.

-- Your caregiver may suggest that you do exercises to strengthen your abdomen.
+- Your healthcare provider may suggest that you do exercises to strengthen your abdomen.
 Swimming and walking may also help.
-Ask your caregiver for an exercise plan.
-Do not exercise more than your caregiver says is okay.
+Ask your healthcare provider for an exercise plan.
+Do not exercise more than your healthcare provider says is okay.

-- Ask your caregiver when it is okay to return to your normal daily activities.
+- Ask your healthcare provider when it is okay to return to your normal daily activities.

 - You have vomited.